anycable/anycable-client/README.md

 Then you can use `consumer.subscriptions.create` as before (under the hood a headless channel would be create).

+### Lifecycle events

+Both cables and channels allow you to subscribe to various lifecycle events for better observability.

+Learn more from the dedicated [documentation](./docs/lifecycle.md).

 ### TypeScript support

 You can make your channels more strict by adding type constraints for parameters, incoming message types and custom events: